runekaagaard/snowscript/README.rst

 Roadmap
 +++++++

-The current status as of May 13th, 2012 is that the basics work.
-There are several things I want to fix before a first release candidate though:
+The current status as of October 3rd, 2012 is that both the lexer and parser actually works.
+A lot of Snowscript can be compiled to PHP.
+But there is still tons of work until it's usable.
+Come join the fun!

 Todo 0.4
 ========

 - Webpage.
 - Documentation.
-- Advanced class syntax.
+- Classes part2.
 - Command line compile tool.
 - Full examples.
 - Some bugs in strings and comments.